If the garage is full to bursting and you can’t find the space to store your harvest or new tools, it might be time to invest in a good old shed.

-This interesting structure is an earthbag dome.
+Now, this interesting structure is an earthbag dome.
 Earthbags, sometimes called sandbags, were originally used by the military as protective shelters, or for flood control.
-The concept is also applied for creating housing.
-The strong walls are able to resist harsh weather, they’re fully fireproof, and they can withstand natural calamities like earthquakes, cyclones and even tornadoes.
+The concept is also applied to creating housing.
+The strong walls can resist harsh weather, they’re fully fireproof, and they can withstand natural calamities like earthquakes, cyclones, and even tornadoes.

-The cost is minimal as the bags are usually filled from local and natural materials.
+The cost is minimal as the bags are usually filled with local and natural materials.
 This lowers the cost involved in manufacturing and logistics.
-With the wide variety of materials that can be used as filler, earthbags can provide both thermal mass and insulation.
+With the wide variety of materials that can be used as fillers, earthbags can provide both thermal mass and insulation.

 It’s well suited for many purposes.
-You can use it as a cool getaway space in summer.
-A warm escape for the winter.
-Earthbag buildings are also great as storage sheds, disaster shelters, and are commonly used as rootcellars.
-In most cases building one won’t require a permit as it’s below the minimum size required by building codes, unless it’s inhabited or attached to a residence.
+You can use it as a cool getaway space in summer or a warm escape for the winter.
+But earthbag buildings are also great as storage sheds, and disaster shelters, and are commonly used as root cellars.
+In most cases building one won’t require a permit as it’s below the minimum size required by building codes unless it’s inhabited or attached to a residence.

 - Exterior walls: 18″

 - Grub Hoe and trowel